Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-k-UDNJY0PWA.md

 >
 > [Music]
 >
-> i know that some of the artists are have like a bunch of ideas of cosmetics and like stuff to put on the walls and stuff like that that they want to do, but don't know when that will come
+> I know that some of the artists are have like a bunch of ideas of cosmetics and like stuff to put on the walls and stuff like that that they want to do, but don't know when that will come